py-craft/asipio/README.md

 ## Name Rationale

-The original name idea was `asyncsip`, but that name was already taken.
+The initial name idea was `asyncsip`, but that name was already taken.
 Thus, the library was named **asipio**, a combination of:
 - **a**synchronous
 - **SIP** (Session Initiation Protocol)
 - **IO** (Input/Output)